gaurav-arena/gaurav-arena.github.io/_posts/2019-12-10-Text_Classification_NLTK.md

 The main steps involved are :

-1. DATA PREPARATION AND CLEANING
+1. DATA PREPARATION & CLEANING
 2. WORD TO VECTOR TRANFORMATION
 3. MODELING
 4. PERFORMANCE EVALUATION